mihneasim/autofit/Readme.md

 AutoFit
 =============

-The missing crop function in [PIL](http://www.pythonware.com/products/pil).
+The missing crop/frame tools in [PIL](http://www.pythonware.com/products/pil).

 What it does
 +++++++++++++++
 It resizes and crops any image to any size.
-Yes, it cuts out stuff.
+Yes, it cuts out stuff, or fills in with transparency/solid colour.

 How to use
 ++++++++++++++